 Her vanishing, occurring during Lance’s escapade in “the city”, is the first sign that Gordon Green is aiming at something larger than the realistic description of two oddly matched guys in the wild.
 As gradually, reluctantly, inadvertently, Alvin and Lance reveal a little more about themselves, the splendid and desolate space they inhabit becomes almost magical, as an enchanted circle with its own laws of time and space.
 Their work is always the same, it seems not to advance, they are getting nowhere; time itself turns out to be cyclical.
 The truck driver returns, with more booze.
 There seems to be a woman in the cockpit.
 No, there was never any woman there.
 We catch a glimpse of her on the road before she disappears again: she was “the lady” Alvin met earlier.
 A ghost?
 Since the 2011 wildfires are a stand-in for the 1988 catastrophe, could this mirroring effect be the structure of the diegesis rather than a convenient mise en scène device?

+There is nothing in the men’s clothing or their equipment that indicates a specific period.
+Maybe they have been painting the same road since 1988, having the same conversations, the same hang-ups, the same altercations.
+Maybe Madison does not exist, maybe Lance never went to the city.
+And so, what is the film about?
+Masculinity.
+And what is masculinity about?
+First, how you relate to other men – and we see plenty of this in Prince Avalanche.
 Second, how you relate to women – Madison, Lance’s occasional girlfriends or the trucker’s ex-wife are the vanishing point of every conversation, every silent musing, every effort.
 Alvin works so hard, puts up with Lance and keeps “improving himself” to be worthy of Madison’s love and to support her and her kid.
 Third, masculinity is about “doing your job” as a man – which, from Howard Hawks to Italian neorealism to the documentaries of Frederick Wiseman, has been one of cinema’s preferred way to show the lengths that men can go to prove themselves.

 Filming work well is often what separates the wheat from the chaff, and, apart from an excursion into drunken goofiness (during which our protagonists misuse work equipment and paint supply), Gordon Green passes the test.
 Whether a sassy variation on the “buddy movie” or a surreal tale, Prince Avalanche is first and foremost about two men at work, which effortlessly manages an elegant balance: staging an abstract situation (some have even compared it to Waiting for Godot) while realistically filming (thanks to a superb cinematography by Tim Orr, Gordon Green’s regular DP) an actual stripe of the Texan landscape and the physicality of labour.
 The psychological accuracy of these male portraits comes from the way they move into the space, rather than being dependent on dialogue – as a result, we care for them deeply.

 Space Lost and Regained